DalgoT4D/dalgo_docs/docs/intro.md

 **Your warehouse is the single location where data from various sources is stored.**
 1. Click on Ingest from the left menu pane and then select the ‘Your Warehouse’ tab.
 2. Dalgo currently supports BigQuery and PostgreSQL as warehouses for the platform.
-You should see one of these already setup.
+You should see one of these already set up.
 3. If you wish to edit your Warehouse name then click on the green edit button at the bottom of the window.

 <img width="1467" alt="2 1 3  Edit Warehouse" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/361a8e1f-7f6e-4a5c-bef8-fe83f2ee6d7f" />

-4. If you wish to use a different warehouse from what is currently setup then select ‘delete warehouse’ and confirm.
+4. If you wish to use a different warehouse from what is currently set up then select ‘delete warehouse’ and confirm.
 Then select ‘add a new warehouse’.
-5. To setup a new warehouse name your warehouse, select the type of warehouse, fill in the relevant credentials, and click ‘save changes and test’.
+5. To set up a new warehouse name your warehouse, select the type of warehouse, fill in the relevant credentials, and click ‘save changes and test’.

 <img width="898" alt="2 15) Select Warehouse" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/2c98f1e3-96a0-4451-a648-ab25daa7381b" />
 ___